rogerwcpt/java-linq-examples/README.md

-101 LINQ Samples in Java (STILL A WORK IN PROGRESS)
+101 LINQ Samples in Java
 ========================

 Port of the [C# 101 LINQ Samples](http://code.msdn.microsoft.com/101-LINQ-Samples-3fb9811b) rewritten into modern C# syntax and then also using Java, using built in methods where possible.